Chuck Workman

-Chuck Workman is a documentary filmmaker from Philadelphia, Pennsylvania, USA.
+Chuck Workman is a documentary filmmaker from Philadelphia, Pennsylvania.
 His 1986 film Precious Images won an Academy Award for Best Live Action Short Film; his work has also been nominated for Emmy Awards, Sundance Film Festival awards, and the Taos Talking Film Festival awards.

 Workman frequently creates the montages seen on the televised Academy Awards shows, including the in memoriam segment.
 He is sometimes credited as Carl Workman.
 He is the father of filmmaker Jeremy Workman.